Author: Jarod Bona

 The trial attorney, of course, knows the record cold because he or she lived it.
 That has its advantages.
 But it is also a disadvantage because no matter how good of an attorney he or she is, that level of immersion creates blind-spots.

 A good trial attorney develops and communicates a core theory to the court.
 In doing so, the lawyer has to choose some avenues over others.
 That is, of course, necessary in every case, but psychologically, it might close off other perspectives.

-The hardest questions for attorneys often arose on issues you could tell they had barely considered.
+The hardest questions for attorneys often arise on issues you could tell they had barely considered.
 They had tunnel-vision on their own approaches to their cases.

 An appellate attorney takes the case with a fresh look at the record; in that respect they are in the same position as the appellate judges.
 That perspective will better allow your team to correct its course, if necessary, and to develop a core theory on appeal based upon the actual record, not the anticipated record, which is how a theory develops at the trial level.

 The bottom line is that the appellate attorney can view the entire case more objectively and completely than the attorney that has lived it.

 2. An appellate attorney understands what appellate judges care about